Hypatia's Input Editor

 Unless you have moved the cursor to the left with ARROW LEFT or POS1 (see below), it stands to the right of the last character in the line.

-Note that you can not use the mouse to move the cursor, only the keyboard!
+Note that you cannot use the mouse to move the cursor, only the keyboard!

 - The ARROW LEFT and ARROW RIGHT keys move the cursor one character to the left or to the right.